Find a Degree

 - MS with National Board Certified Behavior Analysis: This is a three-year MS sequence that prepares individuals as behavior specialists.
 Participants complete the coursework necessary to sit for the National Board Certified Behavior Analysis (BCBA) exam (individuals already possessing a master's degree can apply to take only BCBA-preparation courses).
 Students gain valuable clinical and research experience that strengthens their professional skills and prepares them for further graduate study.

 The EdS is designed for advanced graduate students seeking instruction beyond a master’s degree.
 Programs are individually planned to address specific student needs.

 - MS - Logan Campus , Regional Campuses (Beaver, Bicknell, Brigham City, Castle Dale, Delta, Ephraim, Heber, Junction, Kanab, Kaysville, Milford, Moab, Nephi, Orem, Price, Richfield, Roosevelt (Uintah Basin), Salt Lake, Tooele, Tremonton, Vernal (Uintah Basin), Wendover)

 - MEd - Logan Campus , Regional Campuses (Beaver, Bicknell, Brigham City, Castle Dale, Delta, Ephraim, Junction, Kanab, Kaysville, Milford, Moab, Nephi, Orem, Price, Richfield, Roosevelt (Uintah Basin), Salt Lake, Tooele, Tremonton, Vernal (Uintah Basin), Wendover)

 - EdS - Logan Campus

-The MS and MEd in special education are available through USU’s Regional Campuses and Distance Education program.
+The MS and MEd in special education are available through USU’s Regional Campuses.